-Your F-1 status ends either on the date listed in #5 on your I-20, or when you complete the last requirement for your program of study, whichever comes first.
-If you are considering reducing your enrollment below full-time, withdrawing from your program, or if you may be dropped from your program, please consult an OIP advisor prior to taking these actions as they have serious ramifications on your visa status.
+Your F-1 status ends either under the "program end date" on the center of page 1 of your I-20, or when you complete the last requirement for your program of study, whichever comes first.
+If you are considering reducing your enrollment below full-time, withdrawing from your program, or if you may be dropped from your program, please consult an OIP advisor prior to taking these actions as they have serious consequences on your visa status.

 How long can I stay in the US?

-You may stay in the US for 60 days after completion of your program.
+You may stay in the U.S. for 60 days after the completion of your program.
 You may not work during those 60 days.
-If you withdraw from school, you may stay in the US for 15 days only if you have prior approval from OIP.
-If you do not request approval from OIP to withdraw, you must depart the US as soon as possible.
+If you withdraw from school, you may stay in the U.S. for 15 days, only if you have prior approval from OIP.
+If you do not request approval from OIP to withdraw, then you must depart the U.S. as soon as possible.